 A crossbite is a dental condition resulted from mal-aligned teeth.
 Normally, the upper teeth are aligned slightly outside the lower teeth in order to make them meet correctly resulting in a normal bite.
 However, when the teeth of upper and lower rows are not placed properly, they result in an abnormal bite.
 Crossbite is one such type of bad bite where one or more than one teeth of the upper row are aligned behind the lower teeth instead of being outside.
-You can visit the orthodontic specialists near Melbourne to fix crossbite.

 Since crossbite is not visible most of the times people often tend to ignore it.
 But untreated crossbite can lead to serious issues like excessive wear and tear of gums and discomfort due to the uneven wearing of teeth.
 In severe cases, people may suffer from secondary effects of crossbites on their jaw, neck, and shoulders.
 Hence, it’s essential to fix crossbite.